KansasCityWomeninTechnology/cocktails-worksheets/docs/react/05-fact-display/README.md

 >
 > You can put the statement about how many facts there are anywhere you want, but it makes a lot of sense to put it below the button.
 The currently-selected fact will go above the button.
 Decide where you think it looks best and put it there.

+## Check your code

+How did you do?
+If you want to check your work against our answer key, you can look [here](https://github.com/KansasCityWomeninTechnology/Coding-and-Cocktails-Intro-to-React-answer-key).